Frequently Asked Questions | Pharmacy

 What is the number of applicants, how many are interviewed, and how many seats are available?

-For Fall 2017, the Admissions Office received approximately 505 completed applications, interviewed 227 candidates, and the approximate available seats in the class for each year is 100.
+The Admissions Office receives approximately 350 completed applications each year, we interview about 150 candidates, and the approximate available seats in the class for each year range from 60-80.

 Can international students apply to Pacific University's School of Pharmacy?